praxis-proxy/enhancements/proposals/00009_embeddable-server-composition.md

 ### Non-goals

-- A general-purpose plugin framework.
+- A general-purpose framework for Praxis plugins
 - Arbitrary downstream mutation of resolved pipelines.
 - Redefining Async Pipeline Activation.
 - Moving downstream filter or application types into Praxis.